ToVinhKhang/ToVinhKhang/README.md

 # ABOUT ME

-_I am passionate about business analysis and project management.
-Experience in requirements gathering, process mapping to delivering flexible and scalable solutions, stakeholder management.
-Have background in software engineering helps me be more relaxed at work with developers so that I always ensure every task is completed with the utmost attention to detail._
+_I am interested in business analysis and program management.
+Experienced in gathering, clarifying requirements, process modeling to delivering flexible and scalable solutions, and stakeholder management.
+Having a background in software engineering helps me be more relaxed at work with developers so that I always ensure every task is completed with the utmost attention to detail._
 <br />

 <br />